Skip to content

 • Agent edit permissions — Settings → Danger Zone toggle. managed-only (default): figma-context-query and figma-rename-collection only see and write Systema-tagged collections. all lifts the safety net for foreign variable collections (still no canvas access).
 Enforced server-side in src/plugin/code.ts via the AGENT_HANDLERS allowlist plus a fromAgent flag on every postMessage from the chat hook.

-• API key validation — real-time check on a 600ms debounce: spinner → green check / "Invalid".
+• API key validation — real-time check on an 800 ms debounce: spinner → green check / "Invalid".

-The system prompt (CHAT_SYSTEM in src/lib/ai-api.ts) injects the full Systema data model, color science reference, industry benchmarks, the current theme as JSON, the agent's personality / lens / verbosity guidance, the relationship matrix, and a list of FIXED structural decisions (entityType, nesting model, HCT generation, factor chain order) the agents must not propose changing.
+The system prompt (CHAT_SYSTEM in src/lib/ai-api.ts) injects the full Systema data model, a deep operations guide (SYSTEMA_OPERATIONS_GUIDE — when to use each level pattern, token-path anatomy, conditions vs interactions, inverse/fixed tokens, collection structure, exports, gamut clamping, patch rules), color science reference, industry benchmarks, the current theme as JSON, the current Figma file state, a snapshot of what the user is currently viewing in the plugin (see below), the agent's personality / lens / verbosity guidance, and a list of FIXED structural decisions (entityType, nesting model, HCT generation, factor chain order) the agents must not propose changing.

 Files

-• src/lib/ai-api.tsstreamChatMessage(), compactSingleMessage(), analyzeScreenshots(), generateThemeFromPrompt(), editThemeWithAI(), tool schemas, system prompt builder
+• src/lib/ai-api.tsstreamChatMessage(), compactSingleMessage(), editThemeWithAI(), tool schemas, system prompt builder

 • src/lib/agents/ — DaiDai, Pappah, Mammah, Yetish persona definitions (lens, humor, influences, debateStyle, proactiveRule, unified defaults block)